Asparagus Health Benefits are Unique

 When buying asparagus, choose straight, smooth stalks with tight tips.
 The best asparagus is of medium thickness.
 Although thick stalks may be attractive, they may be older and tougher.
 The very skinny stalks may also be tough.
 For adding to salads, use only the tips and a few inches below as this is the most tender part of the asparagus plant.
 Serve tender asparagus spears about 4 to 5 inches from the top down with a dip of your choice.

 You may also want to peel the thicker stalks and eat the tender insides.
 The more tougher parts of the stalk can either be added to you food processor or blended when you are making soups.
 Don't discard the tough ends or any part that is tough to cut.
-This part of the asparagus is for juicing!
+This part of the asparagus is perfect for juicing!
 Use any of the tougher parts to make asparagus juice.
-Asparagus juice is not very palatable, so mix it with other better tasting juices like apple, carrot or orange.
+Asparagus juice is not very palatable, so add in a few pieces of apple, carrot or orange to sweeten.
 You can also add some raw honey to your asparagus juice or mix it into a fruit smoothie or a green smoothie to get all of the wonderful asparagus health benefits.

 Preserving Asparagus